lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-16-Types_vs_Sets.md

 layout: post
 title:  "Types versus sets (and what about categories?)"
 usemathjax: true
-tags: general, logic, type theory, set theory
+tags: [general, logic, type theory, Martin-Löf type theory, set theory]
 ---

 A recent Twitter thread brought home to me that there is widespread confusion about what types actually are, even among the most prominent researchers.
 In particular: *are types the same thing as sets*?
 At the risk of repeating some of my prior posts, perhaps it's time for a little history about type theory, set theory and their respective roles as foundations of mathematics.